#best advisor - Copy

 Chapter 8: The Importance of Consistent Effort

-• Active Application: Your success hinges on the active application of the learned material and strategies.
+Success hinges on the active and consistent application of the learned material and strategies.

 Glossary of Key Terms by Category